 Lieksa provides great variety of opportunities for outdoor recreation.
-Active nature lovers will head for Koli National Park and for the marked trails of Ruunaa hiking area.
+Active nature lovers will head for Koli National Park and for the marked trails of Ruunaa hiking area and Patvinsuo National Park.
 The paddler’s dream is located in the river Jongunjoki or the rapids of Ruunaa - the latter of which also has guide services and equipment available.
 The lake Pielinen offers outstanding fishing waters, as do the Ruunaa rapids and small woodland ponds.
 The peace-loving nature observer can spend a night out in a wildlife observation cabin in Uuronlampi and observe bears or wolverines in their natural environment.

 Timeless wooden sculptures by Eva Ryynänen are on display in Paateri, her artist's residence, and historical buildings may be explored in the Pielinen Museum.
 You can also hire a multilingual guide to make the most out of your visit.